This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 Finding clients is just the first step.
 Don't forget to grab your free proposal template and seal the deal.

 Regardless of which route you take to find WordPress web design clients for your business, don't let the hard work stop after initial introductions are made.
 As your business grows and your processes become more refined, think about how to get better fees.
-You might have opened up new channels of revenue by pursuing these creative ways of drumming up new business, but it won't do you much good if those clients pay $500 for a website.
+You might have opened up new channels of revenue by pursuing these creative ways of drumming up a new business, but it won't do you much good if those clients pay $500 for a website.